 Partnership Agreement will look like.
-These guidelines provide sufficient information to help you prepare an application in response to the initial Call for Proposals.
+These guidelines provide sufficient information to help you prepare an application in response to Phase 1 of the second Call for Proposals.

-These guidelines provide an overview of the purpose of this first Call for Proposals and the application process.
-You will find an application form in Appendix 2.
+These guidelines provide an overview of the purpose of this second Call for Proposals and the application process.
+You will find an application form in Appendix 1.
 You are advised to read these PPAP Application Guidelines before you commence completion of the application form.